Early Years Foundation Stage

 The specific areas then help the child to strengthen and apply the prime areas.
 The specific areas are:

 The characteristics of learning focus on engagement, motivation and critical thinking.
 They are:

 Playing and exploring – engagement

 Being involved and concentrating

 Enjoying achieving what they set out to do

 During this year we will deliver our curriculum through exciting topics that will be led by the children’s interests and focus on embedding the different areas of learning.
 The cross curricular approach offers a creative way of developing knowledge, understanding and practical skills through a mixture of the different areas of learning.

-Our first topic is ‘What makes me me?’.
+Our first topic is ‘Amazing Me'.
 During this topic we will learning about ourselves, families, our body and senses; as well as looking at different festivals and celebrations that different family’s experience.
 During the spring term our topic is ‘Adventure Awaits’.
 This topic will focus on fantasy worlds and be highly driven by the children’s interests.
 We could learn about pirates, monsters, knights or even dragons!
 Each week we will explore a new world and look at both fiction and non-fiction texts as well as traditional tales.
-During the Summer Term our topic will be ‘Into the Wild’.
+During the Summer Term our topic will be ‘Here, There and Everywhere’.
 Again this topic will be driven by the child’s interests and will start by looking at animals and minibeasts, but this topic could end up in the rainforest or in the African desert!

 Throughout the year the children will be exposed to a language rich curriculum in which they will be read a number of high quality texts and will get the opportunity to learn about rhyme, story structure, characters and role play- thus developing a love of reading.
 We will also have daily phonic sessions, story times and your child will read regularly with an adult.